lemocla/Which-way-is-up/README.md

                     }
                 }
           ```
-       - Update email settings so that email are sent in production and display in console when in development environment:
+       - Update email settings so that email are sent in production and display in the console when in development environment:
          ```
          if 'DEVELOPMENT' in os.environ:
             EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'